top of page

 Cameron Oglesby

-Her work is inspired by her own connection to ancestral farmland in Maryland that’s been in her family for almost 100 years; a similar rare show of Black land retention to the communities RBI is working with.
+Cameron’s work is inspired by her own connection to ancestral farmland in Maryland that’s been in her family for almost 100 years.

 bottom of page